 In water supply systems, water is normally maintained at a significant pressure to enable water to flow from the tap, shower, or other fixture.
 Water pressure may fail or be reduced when a water main bursts, pipes freeze, or there is an unexpectedly high demand on the water system (for example, when several fire hydrants are opened).
 Reduced pressure zones in the pipe may allow contaminated water from the soil, from storage, or from other sources to be drawn up into the system.

-Backflow is the reversal of normal flow in a system due to back-siphonage or back pressure.
+Backflow is the reversal of normal flow in a system due to back-siphonage, backflow, or back pressure.
 Back-siphonage backflow occurs when a vacuum is induced on a piping system, just like drinking from a glass with a straw.
 A garden hose or a hose connected to a laundry tub can act as a “drinking straw” allowing undesirable liquids to be drawn through it by back-siphonage.
 Some typical situations which cause back-siphonage action include:

-What is the Law?
+What is the Law about Plumbing Inspections?

 Most utilities have made inspections of these facilities and have had corrective action taken where necessary.
-However, due to a lack of staff resources, many utilities cannot effectively carry out a residential cross connection inspection program.
+However, due to a lack of staff resources, many utilities cannot effectively carry out a residential cross-connection inspection program.
 Consequently, residential water users could remain a potential health threat to the public water supply system and to other system customers.

 Trust Aaron Swift Plumbing to Replace or Repair Backflow Prevention

 Our Cross Connection certified plumbers have the equipment and experience to test and, when necessary, repair or replace backflow preventers.
 Of course, you can always give us a call or reach out to us through the contact form on our website if you have any questions about our processes or procedures.